Kunal Nayyar: Career

 After graduating, Nayyar found work doing American television ads and plays on the London stage.
 He first gained attention in the US for his role in the West Coast production of Rajiv Joseph's 2006 play Huck & Holden, where he portrayed an Indian exchange student anxious to experience American culture before returning home.
 In 2006, Nayyar teamed up with Arun Das to write the play Cotton Candy, which premiered in New Delhi to positive reviews.

 Nayyar made a guest appearance on the CBS drama NCIS in the season four episode "Suspicion", in which he played Youssef Zidan, an Iraqi terrorist.

-In 2007, Nayyar's agent heard about a role for a scientist in an upcoming CBS pilot and encouraged him to audition for the part.
-This led to his casting in the sitcom The Big Bang Theory, where he played the role of an astrophysicist Raj Koothrappali from its premiere in September of that year to the show's conclusion in May 2019.
+In 2007, Nayyar's agent heard about a role as a scientist in an upcoming CBS pilot and encouraged him to audition for the part.
+This led to his casting in the sitcom The Big Bang Theory, where he played the role of astrophysicist Raj Koothrappali from its premiere in September 2007 to the show's conclusion in May 2019.

 In 2011, he co-hosted the Tribute to Nerds show with co-star Simon Helberg at the comedy festival Just for Laughs.

 Nayyar voiced Gupta in Ice Age: Continental Drift in 2012.
-During the same year he completed the shooting of the film, Dr. Cabbie, produced by Bollywood actor Salman Khan.
+During the same year, he completed the shooting of the film, Dr. Cabbie, produced by Bollywood actor Salman Khan.

+In 2013, he produced a documentary called Beyond All Boundaries, which focuses on three individuals and their love for cricket in India: Sudhir bikes across the country to support his team; Prithvi is a young cricket prodigy; and Akshaya is a female cricketer from the Mumbai slums.

 From 5 May to 29 June 2015, Nayyar performed in an off-Broadway production, The Spoils, written by and starring actor Jesse Eisenberg.
 Nayyar played Kalyan, a Nepalese student and roommate of the protagonist Ben, played by Eisenberg.
 The production transferred to London's West End in 2016.

 Nayyar published a book about his career journey, titled Yes, My Accent is Real: and Some Other Things I Haven’t Told You, in September 2015.

 He voiced another animated movie character named Guy Diamond in DreamWorks' Trolls, released in November 2016.

 In 2020, Nayyar played a convicted serial killer named Sandeep on the Netflix UK production Criminal: UK.
 He appeared in the final episode of Season 2, which was released in August 2020.
 In the same year, he joined the cast of the thriller TV series Suspicion on Apple TV+, based on the Israeli thriller TV series False Flag, alongside Uma Thurman, Elizabeth Henstridge and Elyes Gabel.

-In 2021, he was announced as having been picked to play the title role of A. J. Fikry in the upcoming comedy drama The Storied Life Of A. J. Fikry, alongside Lucy Hale and Christina Hendricks, an adaptation of the best-selling novel by Gabrielle Zevin.
+In 2021, he was announced as having been picked to play the title role of A. J. Fikry in the upcoming comedy-drama The Storied Life of A.J.
+Fikry, alongside Lucy Hale and Christina Hendricks, an adaptation of the best-selling novel by Gabrielle Zevin.

+In 2024, Nayyar reunited with Big Bang Theory costar, Melissa Rauch, making a guest appearance on an episode of Night Court.
+Night Court is a revival of the '80s NBC sitcom of the same name.